If you cannot see images at all on my site click here for an explanation

 Image: Copyright HorseHints.org Image: Public Domain

-Major General Winfield Scott Hancock: Seventh and Pennsylvania NW (1896).
+Major General Winfield Scott Hancock W Seventh and Pennsylvania NW (1896).

 One hoof raised; wounded in battle.

 The beautiful photograph of the horse head is Sheridan's horse, Rienzi.
 The horse's name was later changed to Winchester after Sheridan's victory in Virginia against the Confederates.
 The horse is stuffed and in the Smithsonian's American History Museum.
-This museum is under renovation and slated to reopen in 2008.
 Sheridan won the Battle of Chattanooga in 1863 and was given charge of the Army of the Potomac in 1864.
 After his raid on Richmond Sheridan became Commander of the Army of the Potomac.
 At the Battle of Appomattox Sheridan and Grant forced Robert E. Lee's surrender, thus, ending the Civil War.
 He then succeeded Sherman as Commander In Chief of the Army in 1884.

 Image: WikiCommons/WikiCommons dbaird Image: Public Domain